thrld/thrld.github.io/_posts/2016-09-08-ot-artists-to-keep-track-of.md

 ### Purpose

 This is a list for myself that contains music that I've stumbled upon recently and that I don't want to forget again straight away.
 I will keep adding to this as new stuff trickles in.
-Song names are in normal font, *album names* are italicized.
+Song names are in normal font, album names/collections of songs are *italicized*.

 Please feel free to let me know about your own finds, too!